-Cinnamon is a great spice known for its aroma and health benefits.
+Cinnamon is a great spice known for its aroma and health benefits but few people have Cinnamon allergy.
 Cinnamon is quite common herb and is harvested from the bark of the trees native to Asia.
 It helps dry dampness in the body and warms people that are suffering from cold and poor circulation.
 It is also a great antiseptic and a great digestive tonic.
 With all these benefits, it is hard to believe that a super food like Cinnamon could also have adverse effects on health but this is true.
 Yes, Cinnamon allergy is more common than you think.

 Cinnamon allergy is hard to detect and some people could be hyper sensitive to this herb.